alaynabinder/SIBS-Data-Hackathon/README.md

 timely manner is an important task (Golovenkin, et al; 2020).

 The primary goal is to identify risk factors for one of the following MI complications: atrial fibrillation, pulmonary edema, or relapse of the MI.
+Our team focused on relapse of MI.